alvarobartt/investpy/docs/stocks.rst

 stored on CSV files generated automatically on the package installation.

-We can either retrieve the whole :obj:`pandas.DataFrame` containing all the information stored on the CSV file or a :obj:`list` containing just the names of the stocks, which are the input parameters for the data retrieval functions.
+We can either retrieve the whole :obj:`pandas.DataFrame` containing all the information stored on the CSV file or a :obj:`list` containing just the symbols of the stocks, which are the input parameters for the data retrieval functions.

 Also there is a param called ``country`` which by default is None, which means that the stock listing to be retrieved will include all the available countries (indexed in Investing.com); on the contrary, if the param ``country`` is an